CMU-Perceptual-Computing-Lab/openpose/README.md

 bin\OpenPoseDemo.exe --video examples\media\video.avi --face --hand --write_json output_json_folder/
 ```

-- [**OpenPose C++ API**](examples/tutorial_api_cpp/): If you want to read a specific input, and/or add your custom post-processing function, and/or implement your own display/saving.
-    - For quick prototyping: You can easily **create your custom code** on [examples/user_code/](examples/user_code/) and CMake will automatically compile it together with the whole OpenPose project.
-See [examples/user_code/README.md](examples/user_code/README.md) for more details.

-- [**OpenPose Python API**](examples/tutorial_api_python/): Almost the exact same functionality than the C++ API, but in Python!
-    - For quick prototyping: You can simply duplicate and rename any of the [existing example files](examples/tutorial_api_python/) within that same folder.

-- [**Speeding up OpenPose and benchmark**](doc/speed_up_openpose.md): Check the OpenPose Benchmark as well as some hints to speed up and/or reduce the memory requirements for OpenPose.

-- [**Calibration toolbox**](doc/advanced/calibration_module.md) and [**3D OpenPose**](doc/advanced/3d_reconstruction_module.md): Calibrate your cameras for 3D OpenPose (or any other stereo vision tasks) and start obtaining 3D keypoints!

-- [**Standalone face or hand detector**doc/advanced/standalone_face_or_hand_keypoint_detector.md](doc/advanced/standalone_face_or_hand_keypoint_detector.md) is useful if you want to do any of the following:
-    - **Face** keypoint detection **without body** keypoint detection: Pros: Speedup and RAM/GPU memory reduction.
-Cons: Worse accuracy and less detected number of faces).
-    - **Use your own face/hand detector**: You can use the hand and/or face keypoint detectors with your own face or hand detectors, rather than using the body detector.
-E.g., useful for camera views at which the hands are visible but not the body (OpenPose detector would fail).
+After [installing](#installation) OpenPose, check [doc/README.md](doc/README.md) for a quick overview of all the alternatives and tutorials.

 ## Send Us Feedback!
 Our library is open source for research purposes, and we want to continuously improve it!
-So please, let us know if...
+So let us know if you...
-1. ... you find any bug (in functionality or speed).
+1. Find any bug (in functionality or speed).
-2. ... you added some functionality on top of OpenPose which we might want to add.
+2. Add some functionality on top of OpenPose which we might want to add.
-3. ... you know how to speed up or improve any part of OpenPose.
+3. Know how to speed up or improve any part of OpenPose.
-4. ... you want to share your cool demo or project made on top of OpenPose (you can email it to us too!).
+4. Want to share your cool demo or project made on top of OpenPose (you can email it to us too!).
-5. ... etc.

 Just create a new GitHub issue or a pull request and we will answer as soon as possible!